ian-xu-economics/shapeinf/README.md

 ## Supported Target Parameters

-We can compute the true, population bounds, and confidence intervals for the following target parameters:
+We can compute the true value, population bounds, and confidence intervals for the following target parameters:

 - Average untreated outcome (“AUO”)
 - Average treated outcome (“ATO”)